Updated 18th March 2021

 Use your time wisely.
 Can you find more time for training without adding to the stress in your life? can you train before work / college or directly from work or college.
 For example can you make your training part of your commute?

 is there a gym close to where you work with a watt bike to train on at lunchtime? or maybe there’s core strength sessions available. this is all a great help if you have a partner or family.
 You are home when training is finished, rather than having to go home then back out training.

 Power to weight is important for long and or steep climbs.
 You will notice that the professionals who are great climbers in the Grand Tours like the Tour de France, Italy and Spain are often very light.

-Lets look at a hypothetical figure of 5 watts per kg for each rider to cycle at the same speed on a long hill we can see how the weight impacts.
+Lets look at a hypothetical figure of 5 watts per kg for each rider to cycle at on a long hill we can see how the weight impacts.
+A

 However if you need to climb better you will need to make some changes.
 Either improve your power or reduce your weight to improve power to weight ration.
 Ideally improving both will give excellent results.

 4 Improve your climbing power

 To climb very well you require very good aerobic fitness and strength.
 These components can be trained on and off the bike.
 Strength can be improved off the bike with sessions like Cathals Moynihans video for core strength.
 A few sessions per week of this will help you with core strength and upper body strength for climbing